BenGorUser/UserBundle/docs/invitation_system.md

 BengorUserBundle has built in invitation management.
 In case you want to register new users by sending them an email with a token, this is your use case.
 Just need to follow to simple steps:

-You need to create an entity that extends our `BenGor\Domain\Model\UserGuest`, where required token will be stored.
+You need to create an entity that extends our `BenGor\User\Domain\Model\UserGuest`, where required token will be stored.
 ```php
 <?php